piyush-karande/PID-Controller/src/README.md

 # Manual Tuning
 With trial and error following observation were paid regarding each parameter:
-* P: A high gain was resulting a lot of zig zag motion in the car.
+* **P**: A high gain was resulting a lot of zig zag motion in the car.
 This is was especially the case when the car was coming out of a turn onto a straight section of the track.
 The Kp value waa initially set at an order of 1e-1

-* I: As there is no inherent drift in the system, the Ki value was not going to be significantly helpul.
+* **I**: As there is no inherent drift in the system, the Ki value was not going to be significantly helpul.
 Higher values were still tested and it was found that car went off the track very quickly.
 Therefor a value in the order of 1e-2 was used in the beginning.

-* D: The Kd gain was observed to be the most significant part of the controller.
+* **D**: The Kd gain was observed to be the most significant part of the controller.
 A higher value was helpfull in keeping the car on the track.
 A value of 2 was initially used for Kd.

 # Tuning with Twiddle